shion707/CPC/README.md

 This is a MATLAB code that was originally developed using Matlab 2022

 Files:
-CPC_0623.m: The original CPC model
+CPC_0623.m:
+The original CPC model.
 Each section simulates the learning curve of one Experiment and replicates the corresponding main figure in the paper.

-ReCPC_0623.m: The original CPC model
+ReCPC_0623.m:
 Simulation of the revised CPC model on Experiment 10.

 The expected run time of each code should be <10s.